 Smoking during pregnancy can lead to an array of health issues, for mother and baby alike.
 Women who smoke during pregnancy are more likely to have a miscarriage.
 Their babies are more likely to be born prematurely or have low birth weights.
 And their babies are more likely to have certain birth defects, like a cleft lip or cleft palates.
 Aside from these health issues, smoking while pregnant also increases the risk for SIDS.

-Tobacco Stops With Me educates and influences parents and caregivers about SIDS and the harmful effects of secondhand smoke on babies.
+October is SIDS Awareness Month.
+This month, Tobacco Stops With Me educates and influences parents and caregivers about SIDS and the harmful effects of secondhand smoke on babies.
 By taking the following actions, you can help reduce the risk of SIDS and other harmful diseases like childhood asthma and respiratory infections.
 And most importantly, this gives you and your baby the best opportunity to be healthy and happy.

 1. Avoid smoking if you’re planning on starting or expanding your family.